An OpenGL and C++ based function library for curve and surface modeling in a large class of extended Chebyshev spaces: Implementation details

 \section{Implementation details}

 Our library assumes that the user has a multi-core CPU and also a GPU that is compatible at least with the desktop variant of OpenGL 3.0.
-In order to render the geometry, we use vertex buffer objects through the OpenGL Extension Wrangler (GLEW) library\footnote{\url{http://glew.sourceforge.net/}} and for multi-threading we rely on a C++ compiler that supports at least OpenMP 2.0.
+In order to render the geometry, we use vertex buffer objects through the OpenGL Extension Wrangler (GLEW) library\footnote{M. Ikits, M. Magallon, and N. Stewart.
+2017.
+GLEW: The OpenGL Extension Wrangler Library (release version 2.1.0).
+Retrieved July 31, 2017 from \url{http://glew.sourceforge.net/}} and for multi-threading we rely on a C++ compiler that supports at least OpenMP 2.0.
 Apart from GLEW no other external dependencies are used.

-The entire implementation of the proposed function library is explained in the exhaustively commented listings and usage examples of Chapters \mref{2}{13--265} and \mref{3}{267--333} of the user manual \citep{Roth2018b} that is included in the supplementary material of the manuscript\footnote{Cross references of the forms \mref{{\relsize{+1}$x$}}{$y$} and \mref{{\relsize{+1}$x$}}{$y$--$z$} show that the referenced object {\relsize{+1}$x$} can be found either on the page $y$ or on pages $y$--$z$ of the user manual \citep{Roth2018b}.}.
+The entire implementation of the proposed function library is explained in the exhaustively commented listings and usage examples of Chapters \mref{2}{13--267} and \mref{3}{269--335} of the user manual \citep{Roth2018b} that is included in the supplementary material of the manuscript\footnote{Cross references of the forms \mref{{\relsize{+1}$x$}}{$y$} and \mref{{\relsize{+1}$x$}}{$y$--$z$} show that the referenced object {\relsize{+1}$x$} can be found either on the page $y$ or on pages $y$--$z$ of the user manual \citep{Roth2018b}.}.
 The tree-view of the header files that can be included from our library is illustrated in Fig.\ \ref{fig:function_library_structure}.